Ombrelin/plex-rich-presence/README.md

-> [!WARNING]
->  **Status of the project**
-> This project in in maintenance only-mode.
-As I'm not a PLEX user anymore, I won't be working on new features for this project.
-> However, I will still review and integrate contributions, feel free to send a PR if you want to develop a specific feature.

 # Plex Rich Presence

 Plex Rich Presence is a multiplatform .NET 6 GUI App that allows you to display your current PLEX session in your Discord Rich presence status.